gerardbm/dotfiles/README.md

 ### Golang

-Inistall golang from the repositories:
+Install golang from the repositories:

 `sudo apt-get install golang`